grpc/proposal/L72-core-google_default_credentials-extension.md

 ```

 Supplying `nullptr` for `call_credentials` will result in the current behavior
-of the function -- oauth2 call credentials based on the default service account
-of the VM will be used.
+of the function.
+That is, Core will attach a compute engine call credential
+based on the Application Default Credentials mechanism.

 ## Rationale

 A first attempt at this problem was the addition of a new API very similar to
 `grpc_google_default_credentials_create`, but it was determined that too much
 was duplicated by this implementation.

+It is possible that the call credentials provided by the caller are not compute
+engine credentials or do not assert the identity of the default service account
+of the VM.
+Ideally, a programmatic check would verify that no such credentials
+are passed in.
+Unfortunately, the type of credentials passed in are opaque to
+both Core and the gRPC wrapped language library, making such a check impossible.
+A prominent warning will be added to the documentation for the function to warn
+users of such pitfalls.

 ## Implementation